José Antonio Sistiaga

-José Antonio Sistiaga (4 May 1932, San Sebastián, Spain) is a Spanish Basque artist and experimental filmmaker best known for his feature-length hand-painted "direct" film, ... era erera baleibu izik subua aruaren ...
-(1968–70).
-He lives in Ciboure (France) and works in San Sebastian (Spain).
+José Antonio Sistiaga Mosso (4 May 1932 – 25 June 2023) was a Spanish Basque artist and experimental filmmaker best known for his feature-length hand-painted "direct" film, "Era erera baleibu izik subua aruaren" (1968–70).
+He lived and worked in the Basque Country, between Ciboure and San Sebastian.

 Early works

-During the Spanish Civil War, as a son of a republican Basque, José Antonio Sistiaga had to escape from Bilbao with part of his family to Bordeaux (France) after the bombing of Guernica in April 1937.
-In 1955, he settled in Paris where he met the Andalusian painter Manuel Duque, executed his first paintings in Paris, in the context of the Informal painting movement.
-His early works (black paintings) date from 1959: abstract, non-geometrical, they could be compared to Henri Michaux's or Jean Fautrier's works, despite the fact that Sistiaga never heard about these artists at this moment.
+During the Spanish Civil War, as a son of a republican Basque, José Antonio Sistiaga had to escape from Bilbao with part of his family to Bordeaux after the bombing of Guernica in April 1937.
+In 1955, he settled in Paris where he met the Andalusian painter, Manuel Duque, and executed his first paintings in Paris, in the context of the Informal painting movement.
+His early works (black paintings) date from 1959: abstract, non-geometrical.
+They could be compared to Henri Michaux's or Jean Fautrier's works, despite the fact that Sistiaga never heard about these contemporary artists.